choeffer/360pibot/docs/intro.rst

 Used local coordinate system in module lib_motion
 -------------------------------------------------

-The following picture shows the local coordinat system which is used in :ref:`lib_motion` .
+The following picture shows the local coordinate system which is used in :ref:`lib_motion` .

 .. image:: /_static/4.jpg